ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 executable package of software that includes everything needed to run a piece of software, including the code, runtime and dependencies.

-A **Dockerfile** is a text file that contain a set of instructions that are used to create a Docker image.
+A **Dockerfile** is a text file that contains a set of instructions that are used to create a Docker image.

 For the Sample Application, the Dockerfile used to create a container containing the Sample Application is found at the top level application directory [here](../app/Dockerfile).